Kong/docs.konghq.com/app/_src/gateway/production/access-control/enable-rbac.md

 team's workspace.

 The super admin's job is now done.
-Individual team admins are now able to set up their teams users and entities!
+Individual team admins are now able to set up their team's users and entities!

 ## Team admins create regular users